jallred33/engl784/schedule.md

 ## 2/14 *The Unvanquished*
 ### readings/in class:
 * U, “Vendée,” “Skirmish at Sartoris,” “An Odor of Verbena”
+* Atkinson, from *Faulkner and the Great Depression* (C)
+* optional: Allred, "White Noise/Black Codes: Inscription and Representation in *The Unvanquished*"

 ### work due:
 *  **blog post #2:**